 When these measurements are combined with precision Higgs boson measurements, fits to both weak scale SUSY and high scale SUSY model parameters can be made, either with 10 free MSSM parameters ("pMSSM-10"), or only the four directly involved in the higgsino properties at tree-level ("pMSSM-4") [10].
-Thanks to the combination of the measured masses, BR:s and Higgs properties, all 10 weak-scale parameters gets constrained, for all three bench-marks.
-In particular, the bino and wino SUSY breaking masses $M_1$ and $M_2$ - the ones most directly related to the higgsino masses - can be determined at percent level.
+Thanks to the combination of the measured masses, BRs and Higgs properties, all 10 weak-scale parameters gets constrained, for all three bench-marks.
+In particular, the bino and wino SUSY breaking masses M1 and M2 - the ones most directly related to the higgsino masses - can be determined at percent level.

 The fitted weak-scale parameters can be evolved with the appropriate RGE:s to higher scales.
-This allows to verify or discard the idea of GUT-scale unification of $M_1$ and $M_2$ The determined parameters can be used to predict the masses of the yet unobserved sparticles.
-The figures illustrate the precisions obtained on the pMSSM-10 parameters, or the corresponding pMSSM-4 fit with $M_1$ , $M_2$ , $\mu$ and $\tan \beta$ only, for ILC2.
+This allows to verify or discard the idea of GUT-scale unification of M_1 and M_2 The determined parameters can be used to predict the masses of the yet unobserved sparticles.
+Figure 3 illustrates the precisions obtained on the pMSSM-10 parameters, or the corresponding pMSSM-4 fit with M_1 , M_2 , μ and tan β only, for ILC2.
 All four parameters can be determined accurately.
-This results in predictions for the masses of the heavier electroweakinos with a predicted $\delta$ (masses) = 1.6 -3 %.
+This results in predictions for the masses of the heavier electroweakinos with a predicted δ (masses) = 1.6 -3 %.
 From the 10 parameter fit, both lower and upper limits can be given for all sparticles.